patrickdbrowne/Projects/Blockchain_Development/Projects/README.md

     - refreshing page;<br>
     - changing gas fee to above 21000;<br>
     - terminating the console and browser, and trying again;<br>
+    - closing the browser and signing into MetaMask again;
-    - changing the test network.
+    - changing the test network if you configure the contract to deploy on that network too via truffle_config.js.
 You will need to request ETH with a faucet on the same account.

  # Attribution
  Please refer to LICENCE.md